 - 1. Students who contribute to a teaching position or who perform work within the university of applied sciences as an extension of their own degree and/or study programme may be offered a fixed-term employment contract as a student assistant. - 2.
 The employer will determine rules for the term and extent of the employment of the student assistant. - 3.
 Chapters F, M, N and O and also Articles H-3, H-4, H-5, H-6 and H-8 to H-10 do not apply to a student assistant. - 4.
-The salary to be paid to a student assistant will be determined by the academic year the student is in within the degree and/or study programme.
-The employer may lay down rules for determining the academic year in view of its own degree and/or study programmes. - 5.
-Based on the reference to the position of teaching assistant, the salary for a student assistant employed on a full-time basis is equivalent to the salaries for the first three levels in grade 6 of the CA for universities of applied sciences. - 6.
+The salary to be paid to a student assistant will be determined by the academic year the student is in within the degree and/or study programme. - 5.
+The salary for a student assistant employed on a full-time basis is specified in appendix III to this CA. - 6.
 The employer may lay down rules for determining the academic year in view of its own degree and/or study programmes.